olumpeter/epic-notes-app/Modern-Full-Stack-Web-Development.md

 Oh, and you'll need to make a couple changes in other spots because the notes will now be a property of the owner instead of a sibling on the loader data.
 Prisma also has an `include` option which makes it easier to include related models.
 NEVER USE THIS.
 It's just there for convenience for selecting all fields for a record, but you never want to do that anyway.

+#### Conclusion

+👨‍💼 That's enough for now.
+Migrating the rest of our selects will be more of the same. 💯 As extra credit, you can update the loader for `app/routes/users+/$username_+/notes.$noteId.tsx` and `app/routes/users+/$username_+/notes.$noteId_.edit.tsx`.
+If you don't, 🧝‍♂️ Kellie will do it for you.

+🧝‍♂️ I'm also going to change our note edit form schema a tiny bit on the server to add a `transform` so we can change the `image.file` from a File object to an object with `contentType: string, blob: Buffer` which will make it easier to insert into the database.
+If you're feeling adventurous, try to do that on your own.
+If not, I'll do it for you.
+Feel free to peak at the diff if you want to see how I did it.

+Now it's time that we start thinking about how to manage updates with prisma.
+Let's get to that next!

 ## 3.7 Updating Data